guywiz/PyTulip/Algorithms/MMG Reduction/README.md

 ### Reference

-This code is companion to a paper submitted to the _Journal of Quantitative Criminology_.
-An early version of the algorithm was presented at the _EGC French Annual Conference_ in 2023.
+This code is companion to a paper submitted to the _Journal of Graph Algorithms and Applications_.
+An early and deterministic version of the algorithm was presented at the _EGC French Annual Conference_ in 2023:

 Bruno Pinaud, Maud Bénichou, Guy Melançon.
 Extraction d'un réseau social criminel par transformation d'un graphe d'enquête multivarié.
 Conférence Extraction et Gestion des Connaissances (EGC) 2023, Revue RNTI-039. pp.151-162.
 Référence HAL hal-03929950.

+Contrarily to the EGC paper, the version published on this repo is undeterministic and (heavily) relies on graph rewriting.

 * _Erratum_.
 The EGC paper contains a slight mistake concerning the arithmetic operators that can be used to compute weights on the social network.
 The proper requirement is to make sure the operators do